 Payment for Long Term Training Programs (more than six weeks)

-Half of the tuition, the student service fee and the technology fee must be paid no later than 21 days prior to the start of training.
-Written proof of funding may be submitted in lieu of payment.
-Supply costs will be on the first day of training and dormitory fee and meal plan payment will be due at the beginning of each term in the dorms.
+Supply costs will be due on the first day of training and room and board payment will be due at the beginning of each term in the dorms.
 The remaining balance on your account must be paid by the mid-point of your training program.
 Students with a balance due after the mid-point date will be charged a $200.00 late fee and will face dismissal from their training program.